cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 so that automatic data validation checks are run.
 More information on making a pull request can be found [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).

-The initial submission should include the forecast for April 30, metadata
+The initial submission should include the forecast for April 30, metadata describing the model, and optional license file.

 ### Additional submissions